Skip to main content

 • Answers: “Can automation use this data?”
 Not just “Is text present?”

-We evaluated on 100 document pages spanning banking, retail, and insurance sectors.
+• We collected 100 document pages of proprietary data spanning banking, retail, and insurance sectors.
 This represents actual production workloads: invoices with water damage, scanned contracts with skewed text, bank statements with multi-level tables.
-Key Findings:

 • Tensorlake achieves 91.7% F1—demonstrating superior OCR quality feeds better extraction